etcusic/memory-game-interface/README.md

 [ ] Organize code in executable to bare minimum
 [ ] Create a Function/Object for efficiently handling page display elements [ ] Organize CSS for consistency
+[ ] Set up a way to kill functions and not repropagate html => quiz play button, input fields & submit button (do i set up html segment constants??)
+[ ]

 Error Handling:
 [ ]